Training for a triathlon? Here’s the lowdown on the strength training you should be doing…

 Three sets of 20 reps on each is a good start with a minute’s rest in-between.
 Load is around 40-60% of your maximum.

 If you already weight train, or once you’ve undertaken the anatomical adaptation phase, it’s time for the core weight phase of the year – the maximal strength phase.
 This is ostensibly for the off-season and into the pre-season.
 As the name suggests, this is about strength and generating greater swim, bike and run force.
 Reps decrease; weights increase.

-The same exercises as before is fine but attempt three to five sets of 10-15 reps, selecting a load that you can’t lift more than 15 times on the first set.
+The same exercises as before are fine but attempt three to five sets of 10-15 reps, select a load that you can’t lift more than 15 times on the first set.
 Recovery is higher between sets – around 2mins – to maximise strength gains.
 You can follow this template as race season closes in.